siongui/instago/README.rst

    :target: https://twitter.com/intent/tweet?text=Wow:&url=%5Bobject%20Object%5D

-Get Instagram_ media (photos and videos), stories, story highlights, postlives (live stream that shared to stories after end), following and followers in Go.
+Get Instagram_ media (photos and videos), stories, story highlights, postlives, following and followers in Go.

+This package only access Instagram private and public API:
+- Based on this package, Chrome extension igdlcrx_ helps you download stories and posts, similiar to `Downloader for Instagram™ + Direct Message`_
+- Also based on this package, the package in `download <download>`_ directory helps you download media (photos/videos), stories, story highlights, or postlives.

 Obtain Cookies
 ++++++++++++++

 Use `Chrome extension in this repo <crx-cookies>`_ to get the cookies.
-Save it as *auth.json*.
+Load the extension using Chrome extension developer mode.
+Log in to Instagram using Chrome.
+Click on the loaded extension button and save the content as *auth.json*.
 We will use it later to access Instagram API.

 Terminology